greenbone/opensight-golang-libraries/pkg/jobQueue/README.md

 		q.AddQueueRequest(req)
 	}

-	// wait some time for requests to finished, just for the sake to see the output time.Sleep(1000 * time.Millisecond)
+	// wait some time for requests to finish, just for the sake to see the output time.Sleep(1000 * time.Millisecond)
 }
 ```